 "We have a window in which we can change health care, in which we can truly reform how medicine is practiced and delivered.
 And we need to do it right.
 It is a great responsibility.
 It is a great opportunity."

 Chief Executive Officer and President of the Mount Sinai Health System and Gustave L. Levy Distinguished Professor

-The Mount Sinai Hospital, ranked among the nation’s top hospitals by U.S. News & World Report, is experiencing extraordinary growth.
+The Mount Sinai Hospital, ranked 16th in the nation by U.S. News & World Report, is experiencing extraordinary growth.
 Our inpatient and outpatient volume is at record levels, our financial bond ratings are steadily improving, and we continue to expand our research and clinical facilities.
 Support from the National Institutes of Health is strong and increasing, and we successfully recruit distinguished faculty from the United States and around the world.

 These positive developments present Mount Sinai with tremendous opportunities for leadership in a range of critical areas.
 Our model for growth features a seamless connection between Hospital and School.
 This model will serve us well as we educate new generations of clinicians and researchers — individuals who will go on to treat and cure some of the most serious diseases and conditions known to man.